Kitware/SMQTK/README.md

     >>> from smqtk.content_description import get_descriptors
     >>> cd = get_descriptors()['ColorDescriptor_Image_csift']("model", "/tmp")

+Content descriptor implementations return a data abstraction of a content descriptor called a `DescriptorElement`.
+In order for content descriptor generators to know how to create one, we will need to supply a descriptor element factory instance to the `compute_descriptor` method.
+We can create a factory by supplying the desired `DescriptorElement` type and initialization parameters to the generic `DescriptorElementFactory` class.
+For this example we will use a file-based descriptor representation, which backs the descriptor vector data to a reproducable file path.
+Descriptor element implementations also use a plug-in like framework with a generic accessor method that returns a name-to-class dictionary.

+    >>> from smqtk.data_rep import DescriptorElementFactory, get_descriptor_element_impls
+    >>> f = DescriptorElementFactory(get_descriptor_element_impls('DescriptorFileElement'),
+                                     {"save_dir": "~/descriptor_save_directory"})

-This instance can now be used to compute descriptor vectors for new data.
+We can now compute descriptor vectors for new data, assuming `e` is the `DataFileElement` and `f` is the DescriptorElementFactory` instance created in previous code blocks:

-    >>> descr_elem = cd.compute_descriptor(e)
+    >>> descr_elem = cd.compute_descriptor(e, f)
     >>> vec = descr_elem.vector()

 Where `vec` is a numpy array.
-The format of this vector is dependent on the descriptor used.
+The format of this vector is dependent on the descriptor used, but is commonly a 1-dimensional vector of N elements, or an N-dimensional vector, of floats, depending on terminology.

 # System Configuration JSON